HerodotusDev/hdp/README.md

 [![CI](https://github.com/HerodotusDev/hdp/actions/workflows/ci.yml/badge.svg)](https://github.com/HerodotusDev/hdp/actions/workflows/ci.yml)

 HDP stands for Herodotus Data Processor, which is able to process a range of block data and retrieve valid values from proving ZK-STARK proof.
+For more explanation, check out the documentation.

 CLI is mainly used for processing human-readable requests to Cairo-Program acceptable format files.
-Additionally, some useful features are supported for development.
+In the broader view, this is called the `pre-processing step`.
+Additionally provides some useful features that are supported for development.

 ## Supported Features